 21, 22, 23).

 - Base your diet on whole foods.
-They’re healthier, more filling, and much less likely to cause overeating than processed foods.
+They tend to be nutrient rich, more filling, and less likely to cause overeating than processed foods.

 - Eat slowly.
 Eating quickly can lead to weight gain over time, while eating slowly makes you feel more full and boosts weight-reducing hormones (